 K. Pitching (One choice - place the number of the athlete's most representative skill level in the box below.)
-Athlete h as the right distance, but is consistently unable to get the ball over the plate for a strike (2) Athlete o ccasionally throws the ball in the strike zone, but without the correct arch (3) Athlete fr equently throws the ball in the strike zone, but without the correct arch (4) Athlete o ccasionally throws quality pitches for strikes showing the proper technique and delivery (6) Athlete fr equently throws quality pitches for strikes showing the proper technique and delivery (7) cou onsistently throws quality pitches for strikes showing the proper technique and delivery, mixing pit (8) ches to adjust to batter and SCORE G. Catching (One choice - place the number of the athlete's most representative skill level in the box below .)
-Athle te has difficulty catching most thrown balls (2) Athle te is able to catch balls thrown or hit directly to them (3) Athle te can catch some off target balls and occasionally those thrown or hit within two to three feet of their starting position (5) Athle te frequently catches hit or thrown balls requiring movement from their original fielding position (7) Athle te regularly catches balls requiring movement with the exceptional speed to track balls and the ab ility to leap high to catch rising line drives (8) SCORE Total Score Over all Rating Tot al Score - s sum of 7 individual scores
+Athlete h as the right distance, but is consistently unable to get the ball over the plate for a strike (2) Athlete o ccasionally throws the ball in the strike zone, but without the correct arch (3) Athlete fr equently throws the ball in the strike zone, but without the correct arch (4) Athlete o ccasionally throws quality pitches for strikes showing the proper technique and delivery (6) Athlete fr equently throws quality pitches for strikes showing the proper technique and delivery (7) Athlete c onsistently throws quality pitches for strikes showing the proper technique and delivery, mixing pit ches to adjust to batter and cou unt (8) SCORE G. Catching (One choice - place the number of the athlete's most representative skill level in the box below.)
+Athle te has difficulty catching most thrown balls (2) Athle te is able to catch balls thrown or hit directly to them (3) Athle te can catch some off target balls and occasionally those thrown or hit within two to three feet of the neir starting position (5) Athle ete frequently catches hit or thrown balls requiring movement from their original fielding position (7) Athle te regularly catches balls requiring movement with the exceptional speed to track balls and the abi lity to leap high to catch risin line drives (8) SCORE Tota Score Over all Rating Tot tal Score - : sum of 7 individual scores